CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: Abstract

 \section{Abstract}

-Transformers have made much progress in dealing with visual tasks.
-However, existing vision transformers still do not possess an ability that is important to visual input: building the attention among features of different scales.
-The reasons for this problem are two-fold: (1) Input embeddings of each layer are equal-scale without cross-scale features; (2) Some vision transformers sacrifice the small-scale features of embeddings to lower the cost of the self-attention module.
-To make up this defect, we propose \textbf{C}ross-scale \textbf{E}mbedding \textbf{L}ayer (CEL) and \textbf{L}ong \textbf{S}hort \textbf{D}istance \textbf{A}ttention (LSDA).
-In particular, CEL blends each embedding with multiple patches of different scales, providing the model with cross-scale embeddings.
-LSDA splits the self-attention module into a short-distance and long-distance one, also lowering the cost but keeping both small-scale and large-scale features in embeddings.
-Through these two designs, we achieve cross-scale attention.
-Besides, we propose dynamic position bias for vision transformers to make the popular relative position bias apply to variable-sized images.
-Based on these proposed modules, we construct our vision architecture called CrossFormer.
-Experiments show that CrossFormer outperforms other transformers on several representative visual tasks, especially object detection and segmentation.
-The code has been released: \href{https://github.com/cheerss/CrossFormer}{https://github.com/cheerss/CrossFormer}.
+Transformers have made great progress in dealing with computer vision tasks.
+However, existing vision transformers do not yet possess the ability of building the interactions among features of different scales, which is perceptually important to visual inputs.
+The reasons are two-fold: (1) Input embeddings of each layer are equal-scale, so no cross-scale feature can be extracted; (2) to lower the computational cost, some vision transformers merge adjacent embeddings inside the self-attention module, thus sacrificing small-scale (fine-grained) features of the embeddings and also disabling the cross-scale interactions.
+To this end, we propose \textbf{C}ross-scale \textbf{E}mbedding \textbf{L}ayer (CEL) and \textbf{L}ong \textbf{S}hort \textbf{D}istance \textbf{A}ttention (LSDA).
+On the one hand, CEL blends each embedding with multiple patches of different scales, providing the self-attention module itself with cross-scale features.
+On the other hand, LSDA splits the self-attention module into a short-distance one and a long-distance counterpart, which not only reduces the computational burden but also keeps both small-scale and large-scale features in the embeddings.
+Through the above two designs, we achieve cross-scale attention.
+Besides, we put forward a dynamic position bias for vision transformers to make the popular relative position bias apply to variable-sized images.
+Hinging on the cross-scale attention module, we construct a versatile vision architecture, dubbed CrossFormer, which accommodates variable-sized inputs.
+Extensive experiments show that CrossFormer outperforms the other vision transformers on image classification, object detection, instance segmentation, and semantic segmentation tasks.\footnote{The code has been released: \href{https://github.com/cheerss/CrossFormer}{https://github.com/cheerss/CrossFormer}}